loz-hpc-linux/sysadmin/README.md

 These variables allow other scripts to operate without repeatedly resolving infrastructure relationships.

-2. Inspect Scheduler and Platform State
+Inspect Scheduler and Platform State

-Check whether the node appears healthy from both the scheduler and system management perspective.
+Check whether the node appears healthy from the perspective of both the scheduler and the system management layer.

 ./status_checker.sh